Tgxcorporation/skin.nebula/README.md

 and delete every file starting with "skin.nebula"

-5. Download the zipped skin from [url=https://github.com/Tgxcorporation/skin.nebula/archive/master.zip]https://github.com/Tgxcorporation/skin.nebula/archive/master.zip[/url]
+5. Download the zipped skin for HELIX from https://github.com/Tgxcorporation/skin.nebula/archive/master.zip
 6. Start XBMC and go to Settings -> Add-ons and select "Install from zipped file".
 Browse for the file downloaded in point n.
 5 and press "ok".
 The updated skin should install.

 ### Donations
 If you like this skin so much that you want to help a little bit, you can donate here (much appreciated):